varunlochab/varunlochab.github.io/_pages/about.md

 ### Impedance Spectroscopy on Biological Tissues

-Lastly, I have worked on the analysis of electrochemical impedance spectroscopy on ex vivo human hepatic tissue from colorectal cancer patients with liver metastasis.
-Specifically, I have analyzed the spatial distribution of electrical properties within the tissue and their relation with histological structure.
+Lastly, I have worked on the analysis of electrochemical impedance spectroscopy on _ex vivo_ human hepatic tissue from colorectal cancer patients with liver metastasis.
+Specifically, I have analyzed and reported (Physiological Measurements, 2020, in press) the spatial distribution of electrical properties within the tissue and their relation with histological structure.